Bard Hernia Mesh Lawyer Update

-Update Spring 2023: Bard hernia mesh lawsuits have been reset for trial as cases are reaching settlements.
+Update Summer 2023: Bard hernia mesh lawsuits have been reset for trial as some cases are reaching settlements.
 That’s good news for injured claimants who have had jury trials delayed for years due to the global pandemic.
-We are working with c0-lead counsel in the Bard Hernia Mesh MDL and continue prosecuting hernia mesh cases for claimants injured by the mesh medical devices.
+We are working with c0-lead counsel in the Bard Hernia Mesh MDL and continue prosecuting hernia mesh cases for claimants injured by the medical devices.
 There are strict deadlines for medical product liability cases so contact us now so that we can calculate your statute of limitations and repose.

 $4.8 Million Hernia Mesh Verdict

 August 29, 2022: $4.8 million jury verdict was awarded to Paul Trevino, who was implanted with and injured by a Bard Ventralex hernia mesh.
 The mesh burrowed into Paul’s tissue, causing severe pain and inflammation, resulting in additional surgeries.

 April 15, 2022: A $225,000 jury verdict was awarded to Antonio Milanesi, who was implanted with and injured by a Bard Ventralex hernia mesh.
 The mesh was implanted during a hernia repair in 2007.
 Later, he developed an infection and bowel abscess caused by the mesh, requiring additional surgeries.